macaba/IdleBuster/README.md

 When the application is run, it'll run silently in the background.
 The entry in Task Manager is `IdleBuster.exe`.

+IdleBuster can run at login for any user, the commands to install or uninstall are:

+`IdleBuster.exe install`

+`IdleBuster.exe uninstall`

 ## Configuration ##

 In IdleBuster.json: